 How to Save Your Own Life in 12 Scary Emergencies

-From lightning strikes to bear attacks, experts reveal the tactics that will get you out alive.
+From fires to bear attacks, experts reveal the tactics that will get you out alive.

-While your odds of having a heart attack are much higher than finding yourself in most of these scenarios, strange things happen every day.
-For example, almost 2.2 million people called poison centers for help in 2016.
-In 2015, 146,000 people died of injuries from falls, motor vehicle accidents, and other unintentional events.
-In 2014, search-and-rescue rangers in our national parks responded to more than 2,600 calls, including for people who were also sick or injured.
+While your odds of having a heart attack are much higher than those of finding yourself in most of these scenarios, strange things happen every day.
+For example, every 12 seconds, someone called a poison center for help in 2017.
+Each year an estimated 646,000 people die of injuries from falling.
+In 2017, search-and-rescue rangers in our national parks responded to more than 3,453 calls, including for people who were also sick or injured.
 In 2015 alone, more than 5,000 people died from choking in the United States.
 While 90 percent of people struck by lightning survive, about 27 Americans are killed by lightning strikes every year.
 How do you keep yourself out of the statistics?
 Besides calling 911, here’s what to do in life-threatening emergencies when no one’s around to help.

 Before you head out on a hike, check the weather, take plenty of water, and make sure someone knows where you’ll be and when you’ll be back.
 Bring clothes to keep you warm when wet, like a water-repellent jacket, says Laurence Gonzales, author of Deep Survival: Who Lives, Who Dies, and Why.
 Avoid cotton, which traps moisture.
 “The search-and-rescue people call it ‘death cloth,’” he says.
 Pack an emergency kit with items such as waterproof matches, a plastic tarp and cord for making a shelter, a blanket, a good knife, a flashlight, batteries, and snacks.
 Expect to get lost, says John Dill, a search-and-rescue ranger at Yosemite National Park in California.
 Check constantly to make sure you’re on the trail, and stop immediately if you suspect you strayed.

 In general, people who try to find their own way out fare worse than those who stay put, says emergency medicine specialist Richard N. Bradley, MD.
 Find shelter before dark, and try to keep dry.
 If you’re stranded in your car, stay there: You’re more visible to rescuers, and the car provides shelter.
 Catch the eye of search parties by making a signal with colorful gear, making a big X out of rocks, or digging a shallow trench, says Dill.
 You can go several days without eating, so in most cases, you’re better off not foraging for food, since there are lots of poisonous plants in the wild, says Dr. Bradley.
 You need to stay hydrated, so if you run out of water, it’s usually better to drink from a stream with suspect water than to go without.
-Make sure you always have these crucial items in your home emergency kit.
+You should also learn these 11 lifesaving ways to be your own bodyguard.

 This doesn’t happen only in horror movies.
 Tornadoes and hurricanes can fling debris for miles, and even recreational hobbies like fishing or archery can be hazardous.
 If you have something stuck in any body part, including your eye, don’t remove the object, says the late Richard O’Brien, MD, a spokesman for the American College of Emergency Physicians.
 “The object may be compressing an artery that would otherwise start bleeding like crazy.”
 If you’ve been struck by a branch or some other hefty object, try to trim it, breaking off the part that’s protruding from your body, but don’t pull it out.
 Learn other common first aid mistakes that are seriously dangerous.